balthazarneveu/interactive_pipe/readme.md

 ### :keyboard:   Keyboard shortcuts
 Shortcuts while using the GUI (QT & matplotlib backends)

-- `H` to show the help shortcuts in the terminal
+- `F1` to show the help shortcuts in the terminal
 - `W` to write full resolution image to disk
 - `R` to reset parameters
 - `I` to print parameters dictionary in the command line